Peligrietzer/feral_machines/posts/evo_vx.md

 semantically neutral, and do not affect the functionality of the code (though this raises a subtle point regarding what we are to count as 'functionality', especially when faced with detectors that turn syntactic quirks and timing sidechannels into a life-or-death matter for the virus).
-They are also, in general, reversible, forming a group structure.
-So long as they are not subjected to selective pressure, and complex path-dependencies don't form, the 'evolution' of a metamorphic virus typically has the form of a random walk.

 It is nevertheless evident how close we are to an actual evolutionary process.